khulnasoft/khulnasoft/doc/admin/observability/alerts.md

 **Next steps**

-- Check the network latency is reasonable (<50ms) between the Sourcegraph and the code host.
+- Check the network latency is reasonable (<50ms) between the Khulnasoft and the code host.
 - Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#worker-perms-syncer-sync-duration).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: